 PBS has gone largely unchanged since then, though for the first couple of years it only operated Sundays through Thursdays, and it didn't broadcast a regular Sunday morning schedule until 1977.
 Programming and the stations themselves are sponsored by donations from corporations, charitable foundations and Viewers Like You.
 The federal government chips in as well, by means of the Corporation for Public Broadcasting, which also funds NPR and public-radio programs.
 Instead of interrupting programs with commercials, PBS stations run a sponsor tag at the start and end of each program, and hype their other programs during a five-minute break at the end of each show.
 For a week or two every however-many months, they also run a pledge drive, during which viewers are asked to donate money to help the station stay on the air.
 This is usually when they drag out their highest quality programs, such as concerts by The Grateful Dead and David Gilmour, and performances from the Austin City Limits festival, though this is also where you'll see endless self-help and financial gurus; it's just a matter of getting through the lengthy pledge breaks or predicting when they will end and put up the next show.
-Some stations take off programming for a few days to air an auction of products, services and trips where funding goes to the station, or "friends" of the station, a concept where an outside third party or an board is the one who makes programming purchase and scheduling decisions rather than station personnel.
+Some stations take off programming for a few days to air an auction of products, services and trips where funding goes to the station, or "friends" of the station, a concept where an outside third party or a board of volunteers are the ones who makes programming purchase and scheduling decisions rather than station personnel.

 In 2011, PBS launched a UK cable and satellite channel, carrying a broad cross section of its U.S. programming.

 Each PBS station sets its own schedule with a mix of local productions, national programs and foreign imports, but they tend to follow a rough pattern with their scheduling: